Let’s face it, laundry can be one of the least exciting duties at home. Doesn’t mean you can’t NAIL IT with a little know how!

 - Blood, vomit, pee and poop stains should be treated by soaking in cold water immediately.
 Follow through with a cold wash with a 1/2 cup hydrogen peroxide and 1/2 cup bicarb soda in the machine.

-- Home made slime stains will be removed with vinegar in most cases.
+- Homemade slime stains will be removed with vinegar in most cases.
 Pick as much of the kids slime away from the fabric as possible then douse the residual slime with white vinegar.
-The vinegar breaks down the slime, to which you can them scrub it away with a brush and rinse it off.
+The vinegar breaks down the slime, to which you can then scrub it away with a brush and rinse it off.
 Wash in a regular wash cycle and your shirt should be good as new.

-TOP TIP: Take a look at what your most common stains are and create a stain removal caddy with the items you need at hand for quick stain treating.
-Keep it handy by the laundry sink!
+TOP TIP: Take a look at what your most common stains are and create a stain removal caddy.
+Include the items you need at hand for quick stain treating and keep it handy by the laundry sink!

 Clothes Dryer Hacks